Back to school books are a great tool for getting little ones ready to start school or to ease student nerves on the first day.

 Make her feel welcome with an extra big smile.

-After you a have read How to Get Your Teacher Ready for School, discuss how greeting a new person with a smile helps to build relationships.
+After you have read How to Get Your Teacher Ready for School, discuss how greeting a new person with a smile helps to build relationships.

 Ask your students to draw or paint a big smile and create a feel-good classroom display!